devlaming/mgreml/README.md

 # MGREML (Multivariate Genomic-relatedness matrix REstricted Maximum Likelihood) `VERSION 0.01`

-`mgreml` is a command-line tool for rapid estimation of SNP-based heritability and genetic correlations for many traits at once using a genomic-relatedness matrix (GRM).
+`mgreml` is a command-line tool for rapid estimation of SNP-based heritability and genetic correlations for (nearly) balanced data on many traits at once using a genomic-relatedness matrix (GRM). `mgreml` can easily handle data on up to 100 traits for 20,000 individuals. `mgreml` allows users to specify structural models and test hypothesis regarding nested models (e.g. no genetic correlations).
+Moreover, the tool has options to return e.g. the full set of factor coefficients and their sampling covariance matrix.

 ## Getting Started